-Base flow samples are also collected further upstream where the MWD pipeline crosses the Santa Ana River in Riverside.
-The average TDS concentration of these samples was 623 mg/L and the average TIN concentration was 6.1 mg/L. Both values were in compliance with the water quality objective for Reach 3 of the river.
+Base flow samples are also collected for Reach 3 of the Santa Ana River mainstem between Riverside Narrows and Prado Wetlands.
+The average TDS concentration of these samples was 678 mg/L and the average TIN concentration was 5.5 mg/L. Both values were in compliance with the water quality objective for Reach 3 of the river.

-The average TDS concentration for the two samples collected in Reach 4 of the Santa Ana River was 507 mg/L which complies with the applicable water quality objective of 550 mg/L. The average TIN concentration in these same two samples was 6.9 mg/,L which complies with the applicable water quality objective of 10 mg/L.
+The average TDS concentration for single sample collected in Reach 4 of the Santa Ana River was 520 mg/L which complies with the applicable water quality objective of 550 mg/L. The average TIN concentration in these same single sample was 8.8 mg/,L which complies with the applicable water quality objective of 10 mg/L.